 With journaling, WiredTiger creates one journal record for each client initiated write operation.
 The journal record includes any internal write operations caused by the initial write.
 For example, an update to a document in a collection may result in modifications to the indexes; WiredTiger creates a single journal record that includes both the update operation and its associated index modifications.

 MongoDB configures WiredTiger to use in-memory buffering for storing the journal records.
 Threads coordinate to allocate and copy into their portion of the buffer.
 All journal records up to 128 kB are buffered.

-WiredTiger syncs the buffered journal records to disk according to the following intervals or conditions:
+WiredTiger syncs the buffered journal records to disk upon any of the following conditions:

-If the write operation includes a write concern of
+If a write operation includes or implies a write concern of

+- When WiredTiger creates a new journal file.
 Because MongoDB uses a journal file size limit of 100 MB, WiredTiger creates a new journal file approximately every 100 MB of data.
-When WiredTiger creates a new journal file, WiredTiger syncs the previous journal file.

 In between write operations, while the journal records

 remain in the WiredTiger buffers, updates can be lost following a